I have evaluated thousands of machines powered by diesel engines. Though I am not a professional diesel engine mechanic,

 Cold Starting

 When I have to evaluate an engine, I want the engine cold, if possible I want to be the first one to start it that day.
 Some distinct clues may be present only when the engine is started cold.
 An engine that has been started, and run for only a few seconds may conceal indicators of injector bleed down, glow plug abnormalities, ether necessities, battery and starter issues.
 Cold starting the engine is important because a cold engine that is weak (low compression) might not start with out the aid of a starting agent like a jumper battery or ether (starting fluid).
 If the engine is cold then the cold starting device that the machine has incorporated into the starting procedure like glow plugs should be utilized.
 Many machines have automatic glow plug countdown timers.
 I watch for the timer and let it tell me when to start the engine.
 Some diesels don’t have any cold start aids and they should just crank and start.
 I am adamantly against the use of starter fluid (ether) however, I have used it and I have known of machines that have used starting fluid for years and are still running, but in my opinion they are not running as good as they could.
-If I need ether to start a warm engine that is a
+If I need ether to start a warm engine that is a red flag, if the engine is very cold ether is an acceptable starting agent, however, only a split second of the spray should be enough for an engine to start.
+If more ether is required there may be a lot of internal wear on the engine or other problems.
+If a hot diesel requires ether to start that is a big red flag and I don’t buy it unless I have a major overhaul figured into my pricing.

 In extreme cold temperatures, I don’t discount a hard starting, smoky, shaking or clattery sounding diesel too seriously because diesel fuels can gel.
 Gelled fuel does not spray correctly from the injectors, duplicating some weak engine characteristics.
 Once started and smoothed out the bad characteristics should quickly dissipate, unless there is a weak engine or a fuel related problem, possibly even ice in the fuel or fuel filter.